Last updated on July 25th, 2022

 Why it can be interesting for you as a tourist?
 I give more answers in my very long guide to Chernihiv.
 Give it a read.

-3. Lviv – Best City in Ukraine For Chocolate And Coffee Lovers
+3. Lviv – the Most European-Like City in Ukraine Famous For Chocolate & Coffee

-Among all the cities in Ukraine, for many people (and for Mark and I including) Lviv is a favorite city.
-Everyone who has been to Lviv, remembers its aromas of coffee and chocolate, picturesque cobbled streets and unique architectural work.
+One of the most famous cities in Ukraine is sooo famous that you definitely heard about it.
+For many people (and for Mark and I including) Lviv is a favorite city.
+Everyone who has been to Lviv, remembers its aromas of coffee and chocolate, picturesque cobbled streets, unique architectural work, and quirky breakfast places.

 Lviv is also considered a UNESCO World Heritage Site.
-Recently, it has turned into a restaurant capital of Ukraine, thanks to a network of unusual restaurants and cafes.
+Recently, it has turned into the restaurant capital of Ukraine, thanks to a network of unusual restaurants and cafes.

 In Lviv, you need to walk a lot and not be afraid to venture off the main streets looking into every courtyard.
+Also, you have to devote time to at least one day trip from Lviv to castles or the Carpathian mountains.
 Throughout the year, there are some unique festivals (like a festival of ice cream for example) and street parties.

 One of the must-visit places in Lviv is one of the atmospheric cafes.
 I have two guides to the best restaurants in Lviv and the most atmospheric Lviv cafes.
 You’ll definitely need them for your travels!